Have questions? Leave your contact details and one of our experts will get back to you immediately.

 Research and work on customer development.
 Don’t assume - know what they want.
 Considering the popularity of the solutions and services of this type it won’t be hard to find feedback to make initially required adjustments to the concept.

 As soon as you have a more or less clear vision of your product, you can proceed to the preparation for its implementation.
-If you’re going to involve a team (
+If you’re going to involve a team (in-house or remote), you need to have some basic specifications and a design vision.

 Ideally, create a document that describes what you’re looking for.
 It will make it much easier for others especially remote developers to understand what you need.
 But don’t make it too detailed because once the process starts, many things may change.